BrouxtForce/BrouxtForce.github.io/README.md

 # BrouxtForce.github.io

-A website to containing primarily tooling for speedcubing improvement.
+A website containing primarily tooling for speedcubing improvement.

 ## Building
 To build, download the zip, `cd` into the project's root directory, and run: